divy-07/Pong_python/README.md

 There are two modes: Play, Practice.

 For playing against computer, difficulties include: easy, medium, hard, and impossible.
-These difficulties also apply to practice.
-The higher the difficulty, faster the ball, and more radically the ball returns from the wall.
+These difficulties also apply to practice, the higher the difficulty, faster the ball, and more radically the ball returns from the wall.

 ### Objective of the game